What comes to your mind when you think of famous brands like Puma, Mcdonald's, Apple, and Starbucks?

 These logos will be used on their website, which acts as an address for any business today.
 Whenever someone visits your website, purchases your products, or looks at your marketing materials, they will see your logo.
 It doesn't matter how big, or small your brand is—the logo will help define you from everyone else.

-So, your know how web design logo should pack a punch—telling a story and making an impression on your visitor.
+So, it is of utmost importance that your web design logo should pack a punch—tell a story and make an impression.
 It should immediately communicate the characteristics of your brand and appeal to your target audience.

 Choose 3-5 of your top customers who have distinctive perspectives and roles.
 Give each buyer a name to help distinguish the different people.
-You might have Marketer Sally or Homeowner Hank on your list.
-To create your buyer persona, you will need to define each buyers:
+To create your buyer persona, you will need to define each buyer:

-You will use these personas to better dial in on your branding before making your logo.
+You will use these personas to better dial in on your branding before you create your own logo.
 These buyer personas will also help you communicate your needs if you outsource content or marketing tasks in the future.